‘Shortcuts to a more relaxed state of mind

 When players report feeling as though they were watching themselves perform whilst in The Zone, this is a dissociative experience and shows that they were in a hypnotic state.
 Players can practise ‘letting go’ and allowing their autopilot to hit the ball.
 Being in ‘Observer Mode’ versus ‘Trying Mode’ is a mental dissociation experience.
 Simply asking a player to monitor an aspect of their technique will produce this state of mind.

 In NLP, an anchor is an unconscious / automatic response to a specific trigger.
 These can be created deliberately so that positive states can be anchored to a trigger; a word a player might say to themselves, something like a fist-clench or just the site of a tennis ball in motion.
 If the state anchored is one of relaxed focus, then the anchor becomes a trigger to The Zone.The next quote relates to the flow state at work, but applies equally to sport and especially to the use of anchoring in the Ritual phase of the between-points routine:

 ‘To induce a flow state, you must have rituals.
 Create a set of cues that your body can associate with being in a flow state.
 Things you do regularly around your work time.
 Once your brain has made the association, you can use these cues to signal to your body that it’s time to go into that hypnotic state.
 For example, my body associates flow with morning, tea, coffee shops, and earbuds.
 At this point, if I get some, or preferably all of these cues in place, I’m usually able to dive into a flow state fairly effortlessly.’

-Notice how many of the ideas presented above can be used to enhance the athlete’s state of mind at this crucial moment before action.
+Notice how many of the shortcuts to the zone presented above can be used to enhance the athlete’s state of mind at this crucial moment before action.